ColdTrick/elasticsearch/README.md

 ## Requirements

 A working [ElasticSearch](https://www.elastic.co/) server is required.
 Also the minute cron has to be working on your Elgg installation.
 The minute cron is used to update the index with all the required changes (create/update/delete).

+The current supported version of ElasticSearch is: 7.4.x

 ## Configuration